U.S. sells T-bills at lowest rates in six weeks

-NEW YORK (Reuters) - The U.S. Treasury Department on Monday paid investors the lowest interest rates on new three- and six-month bills in six weeks due to safe-haven demand for low-risk cash-like investments.
+NEW YORK, Jan 12 (Reuters) - The U.S. Treasury Department on Monday paid investors the lowest interest rates on new three- and six-month bills in six weeks due to safe-haven demand for low-risk cash-like investments.

 Worries about the euro zone possibly entering into deflation and the ongoing slump in oil prices have spurred investors to pile money into less risky investments, analysts said.